Beamly: Legacy use of the name

-Australian expansion

-In November 2012, Zeebox launched in Australia.
-This was part of a joint venture in Australia with Network Ten and Foxtel., In Australia, the app had been downloaded more than 350,000 times in 3 months, according to Network Ten's chief operating officer, Jon Marquard.

-Advertising

 Zeebox had extensive advertising campaigns including Jordan Klepper; many of which poked fun at "TV giants".
 Featuring three 30 second TV ads, the campaigns featured Zeebox as TV's new sidekick, with TV sulking because ‘little brother’ zeebox is getting all the attention.

-Beamly

 The company had 2 million active users by 2014, when it relaunched its website and iOS and Android apps on 14 April as Beamly, using further features that aimed to get people logging in throughout the day to chat about their favourite shows.

-Changes

 The Beamly platform encouraged people to "follow" individual TV shows, celebrities and other Beamly users, before serving them up a feed of activity and show recommendations.
 Shows each had their own "TV rooms" within the app where fans can chat throughout the day, and interact live with games, polls and other features when they're on air.
 The relaunch was also an attempt to respond to shifting TV habits, as people watch more shows on-demand, including from providers like Netflix as well as traditional broadcasters.

-Usage

 In the 12 months from its relaunch in 2014, Beamly went from 2 million active users to over 10 million.
 Trials lifted audience engagement by 72 per cent month on month.
 Usage data showed that Beamly helped turn fans into super users, who on average visited the platform for more than 500 minutes and 21 times per week.
 In 2012, the app was opened about 27 times each month per user in the U.K., with each session lasting somewhere between 20 and 30 minutes apiece.

 During this time, Beamly was surpassing television chatting figures on sites such as Twitter.

-Investments

 In January 2012, BSkyB bought a 10% stake in Zeebox and announced plans to integrate the software with its offering.
 This stake was reportedly worth upwards of $15M, valuing the company at over $150M.
 In September 2012, Zeebox announced expansion into the US with a commercial partnership with Comcast Cable, NBCUniversal, Viacom and HBO.
 Viacom took a stake in October 2012, as well as Comcast and NBC Universal in September 2012.